Skip to content

 Beige seems like a logical choice on paper.
 In reality, it gets dirty quickly, yellows over time, and doesn’t add any structure to an outfit.
 Our customers who’ve chosen it often end up going back to bolder colors.

-Brown presents a different problem: it makes your outfits look dated.
-When paired with noir, it creates a "mismatched" look.
+Brown poses a different problem: it makes your outfits look dated.
+When paired with Black, it creates a "mismatched" look.
 With navy, it lacks contrast.
 It works well, but only in a very specific context.

 White?
 It looks great for three weeks, then it’s a disaster.
 Unless you’re particularly careful, steer clear.